LoveNui/ETL-with-AWS-EMR-and-MWAA/README.md

 2. test_features.csv
 3. train_salaries.csv

-### Amazon Managed Apache Airflow (MWAA)
-Amazon Managed Apache Airflow (MWAA) is a serviced hosted on AWS that manage Apache Airflow on the server side.
+**Amazon Managed Apache Airflow (MWAA)**: A serviced hosted on AWS that manage Apache Airflow on the server side.
 This takes away the user's responsibility in repetitively configuring the airflow environment, which can be unnecessarily time-consuming and mundane.
 I decided to launch an airflow environment on Amazon MWAA so I can manage the data pipeline without having to worry about the underlying hardware configuration.

-### Amazon Elastic MapReduce (EMR)
-Amazon EMR can be used to process a large amount of data using tools such as Apache Hadoop/Spark.
-The user can easily provision resources for the clusters in a highly scalable
-Big Data environment.
+**Amazon Elastic MapReduce (EMR)**: Amazon EMR can be used to process a large amount of data using tools such as Apache Hadoop/Spark.
+The user can easily provision resources for the clusters in a highly scalable Big Data environment.

 **Goal**: Launch an Amazon MWAA environment to create a data pipeline that orchestrates a batch ETL processing workflow in Amazon EMR.